Cores

 Specific Aims of the DC

-• To administer a robust CFAR DC Awards program that supports interdisciplinary HIV research projects and new HIV research pilot projects.
+to administer a robust DC Awards program that supports pilot interdisciplinary HIV research projects, with a focus on early-stage investigators and established investigators who are new to HIV research.

-To ensure mentoring of investigators new to HIV research, with a focus on early stage, minority, women, and public health investigators, to enhance competitiveness for extramural funding.
+To ensure consistent and effective mentoring of investigators new to HIV research, with a focus on early-stage investigators, to enhance competitiveness for extramural funding.

 Services Offered